tototuo/UnrealEngine-UpdateTracker/README.en.md

     -   **Commit Scan Limit:** Specify the number of recent commits to scan for manual runs (default: last 24 hours).
     -   **Discussion Category:** The name of the Discussion category to post the report to.
 Default: `Daily Reports`.
     -   **Gemini Model:** The name of the AI model to use for analysis.
 Default: `gemini-2.5-pro`.
+    -   **Slack Webhook URL:** A temporary Slack Webhook URL to use, overriding the secret.
+    -   **Slack Channel:** A temporary Slack channel name to use, overriding the secret.
+    -   **Discord Webhook URL:** A temporary Discord Webhook URL to use, overriding the secret.

 -   **Changing Default Values:**
     You can change the default values for scheduled and manual runs by setting repository **Variables**.
 Go to `Settings` > `Secrets and variables` > `Actions`, and from the `Variables` tab, set the following: